 5. Cyber Security

-Cyber security can be a billion dollar question for governments and businesses.
-For the average individuals, there are a number of easy steps that can be taken to help reduce our exposure to fraud:
+Cybersecurity can be a billion-dollar question for governments and businesses.
+For the average individuals, several easy steps can be taken to help reduce our exposure to fraud:

 - Have an up-to-date anti-virus software installed on your computer;

 - Scan your computer regularly for potential viruses;